-Caroline Rose, a geographic information systems (GIS) specialist at the UW-Extension’s Wisconsin Geological and Natural History Survey, has a knack for data visualization that makes her co-workers say, “Oh, wow.
+Caroline Rose, a geographic information system (GIS) specialist at the UW-Extension’s Wisconsin Geological and Natural History Survey, has a knack for data visualization that makes her co-workers say, “Oh, wow.
 Now I see what they mean!”

 Caroline combined her aptitude for illustration with her web design skills in one of the Survey’s data preservation projects: the Lake Superior Legacy Collection website.